Monnaah/Monnaah/README.md

 ### Hello, I'm Simone! 👋🏻

-- 💻 I’m currently working on data analysis and automations in Python.
+- 💻 I’m currently working on Data analysis and automations with Python.
 - 📊 I’m currently learning Python and Data Science at Let's Code School.

 <!--